phil-blain/CICE-Consortium-About-Us-wiki/Home.md

 # Welcome to the CICE Consortium!

-*This page is under construction, as is the code, documentation, and testing infrastructure*

 See https://github.com/CICE-Consortium/About-Us/README.md for basic information about the Consortium.
 The original CICE web site is still available [here](http://oceans11.lanl.gov/trac/CICE/wiki) but is expected to disappear, imminently.